Buffalo Grove, Illinois: Education

 Buffalo Grove has four private schools, over ten public schools, and one public high school.
-Lake County Buffalo Grove districts are Aptakisic-Tripp Community Consolidated School District 102 and Kildeer Countryside Community Consolidated School District 96, while Cook County Buffalo Grove has Wheeling Community Consolidated School District 21.
-High school students in the Lake County portion of Buffalo Grove attend Stevenson High School in nearby Lincolnshire.
-Cook County students attend Buffalo Grove High School, located in the Cook County part of the village.
+Students in the Lake County part of the village attend either Aptakisic-Tripp Community Consolidated School District 102, Lincolnshire-Prairie View School District 103, or Kildeer Countryside Community Consolidated School District 96, while students in the Cook County part attend Wheeling Community Consolidated School District 21.
+High school students in the Lake County portion of Buffalo Grove attend Stevenson High School in nearby Lincolnshire, whereas Cook County students attend Buffalo Grove High School, located in the Cook County part of the village.

 The three districts that take students from Buffalo Grove have different histories.
-Since the 1840s, schools serving Buffalo Grove changed in response to the growing community.
+Since the 1840s, schools serving Buffalo Grove have changed in response to the growing community.
 They were consolidated in 1955 under the name Aptakisic-Tripp Community Consolidated School District 102.
 The first school to open in Buffalo Grove was the Alcott School in 1961—now the Alcott Center—in response to growth on the Cook County side (a different district Aptakisic-Tripp).
 The first year had 52 first-graders and six sixth graders.
 To support the rapidly growing village, the district held referendums and successfully built Pritchett Elementary School, Tripp School, and Meridian School in the 1980s.
 To accommodate the continued increase in population, the district changed the configuration of the grades in the schools in 2018.
 Buffalo Grove High School's district (Township High School District 214) almost did not pass the referendum because women's votes were not counted immediately; the referendum was eventually successful.